Hamar Greenwood, 1st Viscount Greenwood: Career

+Chief Secretary for Ireland

+Greenwood was appointed the last Chief Secretary for Ireland, with a seat in the Cabinet, from 1920 to 1922.
+He had had no Cabinet experience when he was appointed Chief Secretary for Ireland in the spring of 1920.
+He was made a Privy Counsellor in 1920.

-As Chief Secretary, Greenwood was closely identified with the aggressive use of two specially formed paramilitary forces – the Black and Tans and the Auxiliaries – during the Irish War of Independence.
-Lord Riddell, a close friend of Prime Minister Lloyd George stated that although Greenwood's life was in constant danger he "seems to be tackling his job with great fearlessness and to be giving the Sinn Feiners some of their own medicine."
-After the Burning of Cork by British auxiliary forces in December 1920, Greenwood blamed the "Sinn Féin rebels" and the people of Cork for burning their own city.
-"A Lloyd George loyalist who believed in restoring British rule in Ireland by defeating the IRA, Greenwood’s denials and evasions became so frequent that he was lampooned with the phrase 'to tell a Greenwood'."
+As Chief Secretary, Greenwood responsible for the aggressive use of two specially formed paramilitary forces – the Black and Tans and the Auxiliaries – during the Irish War of Independence.
+Greenwood’s claims that the Black and Tans were under control ‘made him a laughing stock and a political pariah’.

+Lord Riddell, a friend of Prime Minister Lloyd George, stated that, although Greenwood's life was in constant danger from the Irish rebels, Greenwood "[seemed] to be tackling his job with great fearlessness and to be giving the Sinn Feiners some of their own medicine."
+After the Burning of Cork by British auxiliary forces in December 1920, Greenwood blamed the "Sinn Féin rebels" and the people of Cork for burning their city.
+Greenwood was described by a 21st-century Irish journalist as "A Lloyd George loyalist who believed in restoring British rule in Ireland by defeating the IRA, Greenwood’s denials and evasions became so frequent that he was lampooned with the phrase 'to tell a Greenwood'".

 Greenwood lost his seat in the 1922 general election.
 At the 1924 general election, he was one of a small number of Liberals, including Winston Churchill, to stand as Constitutionalist candidates.
 These were Liberals who advocated closer ties between Liberals and Conservatives.
 Greenwood's candidature in Walthamstow East was supported by the local Conservative association, but not by the local Liberals, who had their own candidate, and he won the seat.
 After the election, when it appeared that there was no prospect of closer formal ties between the two parties, Greenwood took the Conservative whip.
 He continued to represent Walthamstow East until 1929, although he never held government office again.

-Post-politics
+Post-Government

-Greenwood had been created a baronet, of Onslow Gardens in the Royal Borough of Kensington, in 1915, and in the 1929 Dissolution Honours he was raised to the peerage as Baron Greenwood, of Llanbister in the County of Radnor.

-In 1937 he was further honoured when he was created Viscount Greenwood, of Holbourne in the County of London.
-He was president of the British Iron and Steel Federation from 1938 to 1939 and chairman of the Pilgrims Society from 1945 to 1948, and president of the Pilgrims Society in 1948.
+In the 1929 Dissolution Honours, Greenwood was raised to the peerage as Baron Greenwood, of Llanbister in the County of Radnor.
+In 1937, he was created Viscount Greenwood, of Holbourne in the County of London.
+He was president of the British Iron and Steel Federation from 1938 to 1939, chairman of the Pilgrims Society from 1945 to 1948, and president of the Pilgrims Society in 1948.

 He died on 10 September 1948 in London, England.